-- All travellers over the age of 6, including Egyptian nationals, arriving at all airports, are required to submit a printed negative COVID-19 PCR test certificate, in English or Arabic, for a test taken at most 72 hours before arrival. - Transit passengers are exempt from this requirement. - For passengers travelling from New Zealand, Australia, Japan, China, Thailand, North and South America, Canada, London Heathrow, Paris, and Frankfurt, the COVID-19 PCR test can be conducted up to 96 hours before their departure on their final direct flight to Egypt. - All travellers must also show proof of health insurance.
+- All travellers over the age of 6, including Egyptian nationals, arriving at all airports, are required to submit a printed negative COVID-19 PCR test certificate, in English or Arabic, for a test taken at most 72 hours before arrival. - Fully vaccinated individuals are exempt from this requirement if they 0 have approved vaccination certificates with valid QR codes. - Individuals coming from high-risk countries (Bangladesh, Bhutan, 0 Brazil, India, Latin America, Myanmar, Nepal, Pakistan, Sri Lanka, and Vietnam) with vaccination certificates also have to take an ID NOW COVID-19 test upon arrival.
+If the results are positive, they will have to proceed with a PCR test. - Transit passengers are exempt from this requirement. - For passengers travelling from New Zealand, Australia, Japan, China, Thailand, North and South America, Canada, London Heathrow, Paris, and Frankfurt, the COVID-19 PCR test can be conducted up to 96 hours before their departure on their final direct flight to Egypt. - All travellers must also show proof of health insurance.